isaksky/FsSqlDom/README.md

 # Gallery WPF App

-The gallery is a Windows UI Application with some examples and tools to help use this library (and the C# library from Microsoft).
+The main output of this project is a class library, but it also has a windows application with some examples and tools to help use the library (and the C# library from Microsoft).

 Features: